xpdAcq/PDFstream/docs/source/tutorials/index.rst

 Tutorials
 =========
-Here are the tutorials of `pdfstream`.
+Here are the tutorials of `PDFstream`.

 .. toctree::